jucapoid/remotecredentials/README.md

 For now we have imported an old project to do the credential generation

+Also would a cups client service be usefull for printing(actual printing in paper)?

 # To use the server
 #### `go run simple.go`
 or